New Orleans & Annuities

 - Many investments are taxed year by year, but the investment earnings and investment income in annuities aren’t taxable until you withdraw money.
 Most annuities will allow you to take 10% each year from your accumulation, with no penalties.
 Annuities allow you to accumulate safe money.
 Know more about Annuity / Retirement !!

 - Today, more and more people are turning to guarantee fixed rates of returns, rather than risking their principal investment in high-risk mutual funds and stocks.
 Americans are living longer and spending more time in retirement.
 In fact, the average American will be retired for approximately 18 years.

 - Fixed annuities are a lower risk and pay guaranteed rates of return for a specified time period and the rates of return are comparable to Certificates of Deposits (CDs).

 - The difference between CDs and annuities is the tax treatment.
 Your accumulation of interest in a CD is automatically taxed instead of deferred as in annuities.
 The interest on the annuity is only taxed when it is withdrawn.

 - Annuities share some things in common with mutual funds, but the key difference is that accumulated interest in annuities isn’t taxed until it is withdrawn, whereas, mutual funds are taxed year by year.

 - Annuities are common among people who do not have company sponsored pensions or 401K’s.Anuities also become popular when people have maxed out on their IRA or 401K and want additional tax deferred benefits.

-- Retired persons who want additional retirement benefits.
+- Retired persons who want additional Annuity / Retirement benefits.
 Immediate annuities can convert a lifetime of investments into a stream of lifetime income that only annuities provide especially for those who do not want their retirement income at risk.